Research

 Book

-• Leaders’ Debates in Canada (with Spencer McKay and Jacob Robbins-Kanter) (submitted for review)
+• Leaders’ Debates in Canada (with Spencer McKay and Jacob Robbins-Kanter) (Under review)

 Master’s thesis